These jam-filled Cream Cheese Thumbprint Cookies are simple, not too sweet cookies filled with jam. Use a variety of fruit jams or go with a favorite!

 This short ingredient list is made up of fairly basic baking ingredients.
 (I know I always have cream cheese in my refrigerator!)
 If you’ve also got a stash of jam in your refrigerator, you’re ready to go!

-- All-purpose flour – Make sure it’s measured accurately.
+- All-purpose flour – Make sure it’s measured accurately, either by weight or by spooning and sweeping with a knife.
 Read more: How to Measure Flour

 - Baking powder